Game Programmer

 A Complete In-Game HUD

-The normal gameplay view shows the full HUD in action — player and target unit frames with portraits, HP and mana bars, five party frames on the left, two action bars with spell icons and cooldown timers, buff icons with duration countdowns, and a cast bar that appears when casting.
-Everything is live and functional.
+The normal gameplay view shows the full HUD in action — player and target unit frames with portraits, HP and mana bars, five party frames, two action bars with spell icons and cooldown timers, buff icons with duration countdowns, and a cast bar.

 Normal View